 If an individual is already registered and has a user account under the same or a different name.
 This provision applies to individuals registered in an external GHG emissions trading system that uses the tracking system.

+Signatures and dates on any registration forms and any attestations submitted for new account applications pursuant to this article must be recent, and no more than 180 days old.
+Such registration forms and attestations dated more than 180 days old will be rejected.

 Registration Deadlines.

 An entity that meets or exceeds the inclusion thresholds in section 95812 must complete registration within 30 calendar days of the reporting deadline contained in MRR when it first reports to ARB emissions that exceed the inclusion threshold.